 How can I avoid text message scams?

-Tips on avoiding scam or phishing text messages line up pretty neatly with the same advice for avoiding phishing emails.
+Tips on avoiding scam or smishing messages line up pretty neatly with the same advice for avoiding phishing emails.
 If it seems odd, don’t click any links, delete it, and move on.

 • Don’t reply to any unfamiliar messages: Any reply to a spam text message will let the scammers know they’re in contact with a genuine number.
 Even replying means that your number becomes a hot commodity, and may be sold to other scammers.